pu-shi/pu-shi.github.io/_pages/about.md

 ---
 Distributed optimization, machine learning, networked multi-agent systems.

-See [here](https://pu-shi.github.io/lab/) for our research projects and [here](https://pu-shi.github.io/publications/) for our publications.
+See [here](https://pu-shi.github.io/lab/) for our research projects, and [here](https://pu-shi.github.io/publications/) for our publications.

 Openings
 ---